 Level II practitioners in the state of Rhode Island.

 When a new client is referred to us, our Music Therapists conduct an assessment in the child's natural environment to determine eligibility and needs of the client.
+Sessions can be facilitated in-person or virtually.

 who should i refer?